microsoft/VFSForGit/Readme.md

   shows `/Applications/Xcode.app/Contents/Developer`.
 If it does not, install Xcode and then launch it (you can close it afterwards.)

-* For the time being, only for active development, you will have to disable the SIP (System Integrity Protection) in order to load the kext).
+* In order to build VFS for Git on Mac (and PrjFSKext) you will have to disable the SIP (System Integrity Protection) in order to load the kext).

   **This is dangerous and very bad for the security of your machine.
 Do not do this on any production machine!
-If you no longer need to developer VFS for Git on Mac we recommend re-enabling SIP ASAP.**
+If you no longer need to develop VFS for Git on Mac we recommend re-enabling SIP ASAP.**

   To disable SIP boot into recovery mode (`[Win/⌘] + R` while booting your Mac).
   Once booted into recovery mode open Utilities -> Terminal to launch a terminal.
 Enter: